How to Encrypt New Hard Disk (Partition) using LUKS in Linux

 In the next article I will share the steps to automatically decrypt and mount the encrypted partition at booting stage using key file on Linux

-He is the founder of GoLinuxCloud and brings over a decade of expertise in Linux, Python, Go, Laravel, DevOps, Kubernetes, Git, Shell scripting, OpenShift, AWS, Networking, and Security.
-With extensive experience, he excels in various domains, from development to DevOps, Networking, and Security, ensuring robust and efficient solutions for diverse projects.
-You can connect with him on his LinkedIn profile.
+Deepak Prasad is the founder of GoLinuxCloud, bringing over a decade of expertise in Linux, Python, Go, Laravel, DevOps, Kubernetes, Git, Shell scripting, OpenShift, Networking, and Security.
+His extensive experience spans development, DevOps, networking, and security, ensuring robust and efficient solutions for diverse projects.

 Can't find what you're searching for?
 Let us assist you.